RahmanZaidur/aeromonasBact/README.md

 ##
 psort_extract_df.csv - the csv file containing the structured output of psort_parsed.txt file.
 It has 19 columns along with the main sequence id column.

+##
+psort_scrapping.ipynb - This code is to extract PSORTb results directly from website using single fasta sequence.

+##
+psort_blast_scraping - This script automates the process of sending protein sequence data to the PSORTb database (https://db.psort.org/search/blast) and retrieving the prediction results.
+The input is a FASTA file containing protein sequences.
+For each sequence, the script sends a HTTP POST request to the PSORTb database with the protein sequence data.
+There are multiple hits for each sequence with different identity percentage.
+This code parses all the hits to extract relevant information.
+This database is slightly different then (https://www.psort.org/psortb/index.html), as this provides matched hits using blast algorithm.
+And the other one provides summerized result for input sequence

+##
+physicochemical_feature_collector.ipynb - Protein Feature Extraction Script.
+This script extracts various protein physiochemical features from uniprot_df dataframe of the protein sequences using the BioPython and ProPy libraries.
+It computes features such as molecular weight, instability index, isoelectric point, GRAVY, secondary structure fraction, grouped amino acid composition, and composition, transition, and distribution descriptors.
+The extracted features are then combined into a new DataFrame (features_df), which includes the 'id' column from the original DataFrame for easy reference.
+The dataframe is saved in a csv file called features_df.csv

+##
+features_df.csv - the csv file containing the physiochemical features of the protein sequences.
+It has one column with the original sequence id and other columns are for the features.